-Motorola’s E line has proved over the last several years that you can spend double digits on a new smartphone and still get a quality experience.
-Last year’s Moto E3 launched in the United Kingdom for just 99 pounds ($122), with features like a quad-core processor, LTE, a Micro SD slot, a generously sized battery, and 5-inch 720p display — alongside a slightly more premium variant known as the E3 Power.
-Now, rumors indicate that Moto is looking to further drive the value proposition forward with two new devices: The Moto E4 and E4 Plus.
+Motorola’s E line has proven over the last several years that you can get away with spending only double digits (in British pounds, anyway) on a new smartphone and still get a quality experience.
+Last year’s Moto E3 launched in the United Kingdom for just 99 British pounds ($122), with features like a quad-core processor, LTE, a MicroSD slot, a generously sized battery, and 5-inch 720p display — alongside a slightly more premium variant known as the E3 Power.
+Now, Moto is looking to further drive the value proposition forward with two new devices: The Moto E4 and E4 Plus.

 After the launch of the Moto E earlier in 2017, the Moto E4 Plus is finally hitting stores.
 It’s available through Verizon as a prepaid device now for $130.
 Later, Amazon, Best Buy, B&H, Fry’s, and Motorola.com are expected to follow with unlocked devices, starting at $180.
 On August 11, the phone will make its way to Sprint and Ting, while Republic Wireless will begin offering it on August 14.

 Amazon has also announced the E4 Plus is heading to its Prime Exclusive phones lineup.
 Prime Exclusives are unlocked devices featuring lockscreen ads and offers from Amazon in exchange for a lower price — though you’ll have to be a member of Amazon Prime already to get in on the deal.
 Through the program, you’ll be able to pick up the E4 Plus for $140 for the 16GB model, or $160 for the 32GB one.
 They’re available for pre-order now.